-Maine lobstermen realized a long time ago that unregulated harvesting would destroy their livelihood.
-As early as 1872, they began protecting the resource to ensure the livelihood for future generations.
-Today, in an age of overfishing and climate challenges, the Maine lobster industry continues to promote and practice sustainability measures to protect and maintain a healthy population.
+Maine lobstermen realized long ago that unregulated harvesting would destroy their livelihood.
+As early as 1872, they began protecting the resource to ensure the livelihood of future generations.
+In an age of overfishing and climate challenges, the Maine lobster industry continues to promote and practice sustainability measures to protect and maintain a healthy population.
 From the harvest all the way through preparation, sustainability has ensured that the Maine lobster population thrives.

-Sustainable seafood practices play an important role in our food supply, our health, the economy, and the environment.
+Sustainable seafood practices are important in our food supply, health, economy, and environment.
 Standards of sustainability by national, regional, and state agencies scientifically monitor species, manage populations, and legally enforce regulations to protect fisheries.
-Whether wild-caught or in marine farmed facilities, seafood sustainability means maintaining a clean, healthy ocean environment to make certain that the long-term reproduction of a species continually exceeds the harvest.
+Whether wild-caught or in marine-farmed facilities, seafood sustainability means maintaining a clean, healthy ocean environment to ensure that a species’s long-term reproduction continually exceeds the harvest.
 Doing so is part of a greater plan to ensure the livelihoods of those employed in fishery industries and those dependent economies, businesses, and communities—locally, regionally, and worldwide.

 Seafood Sustainability and Maine’s Lobster Industry

 Rules, regulations, and common goals guide the Maine lobster industry.
-Above all, a deep-rooted, generations-old, honor system has been the key to sustaining a healthy lobster population in the Gulf of Maine.
-The industry is more of a collection of small, family-owned businesses that rely on a code of ethics and self-enforcement that date back to the nineteenth century.
-As a family industry, entire livelihoods, and the communities in which they live, depend on a thriving, healthy lobster population.
+Above all, a deep-rooted, generations-old honor system has been the key to sustaining a healthy lobster population in the Gulf of Maine.
+The industry is more of a collection of small, family-owned businesses that rely on a code of ethics and self-enforcement that dates back to the nineteenth century.
+As a family industry, entire livelihoods, and the communities they live, in depend on a thriving, healthy lobster population.
 The success of the business is dependent on protecting the resource.
-Sustainability is a shared vision and long-term strategy that extends across current and future generations.
+Sustainability is a shared vision and long-term strategy for current and future generations.

 Identifying Female Lobsters

 Sustainability practices begin at sea.
 The first step is tail notching of female lobsters.
 All female lobsters with visible eggs are protected and cannot be harvested.
-Before being released, a lobsterman will notch the tail of the female to identify her as a breeder.
+Before being released, a lobsterman will notch the female’s tail to identify her as a breeder.
 That notch protects her from being harvested for life.